Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 • Anyone who wants one kit for loose waves, everyday curls, and tight ringlets

-• Medium to long hair that benefits from a mix of rod and tapered barrels
+• Medium to long hair that styles well with a mix of straight and tapered barrels

 • Travelers who want dual voltage and a protective glove in the box